thebrierfox/intent-archaeology/README.md

 python -m ia.cli report --db data/ia.db --findings data/findings.json --out artefacts/report.md
 ```

-See `configs/pipeline.yaml` for tunable parameters such as PII scrubbing and batch sizes.
+See `configs/pipeline.yaml` for tunable pa

+rameters such as PII scrubbing and batch sizes.
 You may copy `configs/providers.example.yaml` to `configs/providers.yaml` and fill in API keys to enable embedding and LLM‑powered clustering.

+## License and ownership

+All code and documentation in this repository are the intellectual property of **IntuiTek¹** (William Kyle Million).
+Unauthorized copying, modification, distribution or use is prohibited without prior written consent.
+See the `LICENSE` file for details.
+For licensing inquiries, contact kyle@intuitek.ai.